JuliaPlots/PlotDocs.jl/docs/src/backends.md

 ## [Gaston](https://github.com/mbaz/Gaston.jl)

 Gaston is a direct interface to [gnuplot](http://gnuplot.info), a cross platform command line driven plotting utility.
-The support is however experimental (help is welcome).
+The integration of Gaston in Plots is recent (2021), but improving daily.

 ```@example backends
 using Logging; Logging.disable_logging(Logging.Warn) # hide